Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker.md

 - setup
 ---

-Working with Docker is pretty straight forward, but you should be familiar with Docker.
-To make things easier, we provide Docker Compose files in the repository which contain all needed services, configured to just run the application right away.
+Docker is the recommended setup method for most self-hosted LinkAce installations.
+The stable Docker setup uses Docker Compose and includes the application, database, and cache services.

 {{< alert type="info" >}}
 All images are available on the [**Docker Hub**](https://hub.docker.com/r/linkace/linkace) and on the [**GitHub Registry**](https://github.com/Kovah/LinkAce/pkgs/container/linkace) and support `amd64`, `arm64` and `amd/v7`.
 {{</ alert >}}

-## Base Requirements

-* Command-line access to your server
+## Before You Start

+- Decide which URL you will use: a local URL such as `http://localhost:8080` or a domain such as `https://links.example.com`.
+- Make sure you have command-line access to the server.
-* Docker version 19 or greater
+- Install Docker 19 or newer.
-* Docker Compose is recommended for the setup, must support at least compose version 3
+- Install Docker Compose with support for Compose file version 3 or newer.
+- Decide which database you will use.
+The provided stable setup uses MariaDB.
+- If this is an existing LinkAce installation, make a verified backup before changing containers, volumes, or database settings.

 ---

 ## 2-Minute Test Setup

+Use this only to evaluate LinkAce locally.
+It uses a single container and SQLite.

+{{< alert type="warning" >}}
-You can run LinkAce within a couple of minutes, using a SQLite database to try out the application.
-Please note that this is not recommended for production use and migrating from this test setup to another database is not supported.
+This test setup is not recommended for production use.
+Migrating from this test setup to another database is not supported.
+{{</ alert >}}

 ```
 touch database.sqlite